ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-leader-creator.md

 <Tabs groupId="leader-creator">
   <TabItem value="leader" label="Leader" default>

-  👉 You now have to follow the the [**Operator** Journey](./quickstart-group-operator).
+   👉 Once every participating operator has signed their approval to the terms, you will continue the [**Operator** journey](./quickstart-group-operator#step-3-run-the-dkg) by completing the distributed key generation step.
   </TabItem>
   <TabItem value="creator" label="Creator">

-   Your journey ends here and you can monitor with the link whether the operators are confirming their agreement to the cluster by signing their approval.
+   Your journey ends here and you can monitor with the link whether the operators confirm their agreement to the cluster by signing their approval.
+Future versions of the launchpad will allow a creator to track a distributed validator's lifecycle in its entirety.
   </TabItem>
 </Tabs>